Google Data Studio Tutorial

 data studio

 This is interesting, but some context is missing.
-Is all of this organic traffic coming from Google?
-(In this example, where the data is from the US, it’s pretty obvious.
-But imagine creating the same chart for China or Japan, where Baidu and Yahoo have a much larger presence).
+Is all this organic traffic coming from Google?
+(In this case, where the data is from the United States, it’s pretty obvious, but imagine creating the same chart for China or Japan, where Baidu and Yahoo have a much larger presence.)

 What about referral traffic?
-Clearly we get a significant number of users through referral links; is a single source driving most of them, or is it fairly evenly distributed across a wide variety of sources?
+It is clear that we receive a significant number of users through referral links; is a single source driving most of them or is it fairly evenly distributed across a wide variety of sources?

-We could create a separate bar chart for each source, first filtering by medium and then choosing the “Source” dimension and the “Users” metric.
-We can also click a single button and have Data Studio do it for us:
+We could create separate bar charts for each source, first filtering by medium and then doing the “Source” dimension and the “Users” metric.
+Or we can click a single button and have Data Studio do it for us:

 data studio